+IV.
 Revenue Bonds

 Revenue bonds are supported solely from fees generated from specific Enterprise Funds.
-Accordingly, in order to preserve debt capacity and budget flexibility, the City will issue revenue bonds when an identifiable revenue stream can be pledged to support the payment of debt service.
+Accordingly, in order to preserve debt capacity and budget flexibility, the City will issue revenue bonds when an identifiable revenue stream can be dedicated to support the payment of debt service.
 The final maturity of revenue obligations will be determined by the expected life of the project to be financed and the revenues available to repay the debt.
-The City's various Enterprise Funds - Water, Wastewater and Aviation - issue bonds backed by revenues of the enterprise.
-Revenue bonds are generally issued through the CIC, although voter approved revenue bonds issued directly by the City may also be utilized.
+The City's various Enterprise Funds - Water, Wastewater and Aviation issue bonds backed by revenues of the enterprise.
+Revenue bonds are generally issued through the Civic Improvement Corporation, a nonprofit financing entity used by the City, although voter approved revenue bonds issued directly by the City may also be utilized.

-Housing Bonds
+V. Housing Bonds

-Tax-exempt housing bonds are an important source of capital, providing loans for ownership of single-family homes and rental housing for low and moderate-income individuals and families.
-The relatively low tax-exempt interest rates, combined with federal, state, and local housing assistance programs, provide the necessary subsidy to create a supply of much needed, below market interest rate loans.
-To assist in issuing bonds for low income housing projects, the City cooperates closely with the independent Phoenix Industrial Development Authority ("IDA"), a nonprofit entity organized under State Statutes.
+Tax-exempt housing bonds are an important source of capital, providing loans for single-family homeownership and rental housing for low and moderate-income individuals and families.
+The relatively low tax-exempt interest rates, combined with federal, state, and local housing assistance programs, provide the necessary subsidy to create a supply of much needed, below market interest-rate loans.
+The City cooperates closely with the independent Phoenix Industrial Development Authority (IDA), a nonprofit entity organized under State Statutes, to assist in issuing bonds for low income housing projects.

+VI.
 Special Assessment Bonds

-Special assessment bonds are a special type of municipal bond used to fund development projects that benefit a discrete group of taxpayers within an improvement district.
-Principal and interest owed on the bonds is paid from assessments on the properties benefiting from the particular bond-funded project.
-The creation of an improvement district must be approved by the City Council and follow a detailed legal process.
+Special assessment bonds are a special type of municipal bond used to fund development projects that benefit a discrete group of taxpayers within a special assessment district.
+Principal and interest owed on the bonds is paid from assessments on the property benefiting from the particular bond-funded project.
+The creation of an improvement district must be approved by City Council and follow a detailed legal process.
 The City traditionally has made limited use of special assessment debt.

-Community Facilities District ("CFD") Bonds
+VII.
+Community Facilities District (CFD) Bonds

 CFD bonds are issued and backed entirely by a community facilities district established under State Statutes for the purpose of managing and financing public improvements within the district boundaries.
-Any CFDs established in the City of Phoenix are reviewed by the Finance Department.
+Any CFDs established in the City of Phoenix are reviewed by the Finance Department and the Finance Department will supervise the issuance of the debt on behalf of the CFD with the CFD paying all costs of issuance including administrative support.
 The creation of a CFD must be approved by City Council and follow a detailed legal process.
 Historically the City has made limited use of CFDs.